 How do we find our grocery items?
 It wasn’t an accident.
 Grocery shops have smartness.
 The people wanted you to see these splurges of merchandise.
 Think about this like a treasure hunt for an excellent price.
-Bulk items can sometimes be cheaper and located on the bottom shelf, or find store brand items on the top shelf.
+Bulk items can sometimes be cheaper and located on the bottom shelf or store-brand items on the top.

 Avoid impulse purchases

 The best way to avoid impulse purchases is to list the items you need before going to the store and stick to that list.
 If you see something that is not on your list, ask yourself if you need it or if you can wait until next time.
 You can also try to shop when you’re not hungry, so you’re less likely to buy things on impulse.

 It’s a good idea to purchase bulk food items when you know you’ll use them all before they go wrong or when they’re a lower price per unit.
 It’s not a good idea to purchase bulk food items if you won’t be able to use them all before they go wrong or if they’re more expensive per unit than buying a smaller amount.